georust/rinex/rinex/README.md

 ## Parser

-`RINEX` files contain a lot of data and this library is capable of parsing all of it.
+`RINEX` files contain a lot of data and this library is capable of parsing most of it.
 To fully understand how to operate this lib, refer to the `RinexType` section you are interested in.

 ## Production (writer)